 An advanced course in the mathematical analysis of physical systems.
 Methods using linear algebra, complex variables, Fourier analysis, Laplace transforms, and other special functions are studied.
 Analytical software, such as Mathematica, may be used.
-Prerequisites: PH 111, PH 112, PH 213, and MA 212.
-Offered every other spring.
+Prerequisites: PH 112, PH 211 and MA 212.
+Offered spring semester alternate years.
 Three credits.